Soleil-des-chats/Okoshi-Project/README.md

 # Okoshi-Project
+> [!NOTE]
+> The project in in progress and is not actually finished at all.

 also know as お越し

 is a new way to download files with posibility of various options on your files, example : a video file with many resolution 1080p, 720p, 480p.